andrewchambers/janet-jcjit/README.md

 # janet-jcjit

-A fully functional tiny jit for janet, built using libtcc.
+A jit C compiler for janet, built using libtcc.

-Functions are jit compiled directly in memory, they are never written to disk.
+Functions are compiled directly in memory, they are never written to disk.

+The janet header is embedded in the binary, so janet headers should not be needed.

 # Install

-Requires tiny c compiler and libcc, then 'jpm install' as usual.
+Requires tiny c compiler at build time and libcc at runtime, then 'jpm install' as usual.

 # Quick example